jakemobley/csv_atlas/README.md

 ### Setup virtual environment

-I recommend using a virtual environment.
-Lately for basic projects I have been using pipenv since it doesn't require naming or frequent sourcing.
-You can see the Pipfile and Pipfile.lock are included in the repo.
+Lately for basic projects I have been using pipenv since it doesn't require naming or frequent sourcing, but venv is sometimes easier.
 ```
-pip install pipenv
+python -m venv whatever_env
 ```
+Don't forget to activate.

 From there you can check out this resource for some common setup items: https://docs.python-guide.org/dev/virtualenvs/ or just use whatever virtual environment you want.

 ### Install Flask (if not using pipenv just pip install)
 ```
-pipenv install flask
+pip install flask
 ```

 ### Initialize Flask development server if you want